persadha/practicum100_portfolios/Business Analysis/README.md

 #### Lifetime Value (LTV)

 LTV is the total amount of money a customer brings to the company on average by making purchases.
 In this case we calculated the LTV by dividing the revenue with the size of each cohort.
+LTV commonly presented in cumulative units to express how much revenue each cohort bring over time.

 <p align="center">
 <img src="https://github.com/persadha/practicum100_portfolios/blob/main/Business%20Analysis/images/LTV.png" alt="LTV" width="70%"/>
 </p>

+The cumulative LTV showed that cohort Jun-17 and Sep-17 had the highest score.
+It means users on each cohort brought 5.94 and 6.72 revenues respectively.

 #### How much money was spent?
 Overall/per source/over time
 This time we are looking at the `marketing` table